jsaporta/practice/data_science/interview_questions.md

 - L2 regularization, which encourages smaller model parameters in general.
 - Dropout regularization in NNs, which adds noise to the training process and requires successive NN layers to be robust to failures in previous layers.

-### Explain PCA.
-PCA is an unsupervised method typically used for dimensionality reduction.
-This method finds the directions of greatest variation in feature space and uses those to (frequently) more efficiently represent the input data.
-Mechanically, this is done by using the singular value decomposition and choosing the directions corresponding to the largest *d* singular values, where d is the number of dimensions of the resulting feature vector (this is chosen by, perhaps, a scree plot).
-The original feature vectors are then projected onto the subspace defined by those directions to get the new dimension-reduced features.

-### Why is ReLU better and more often used than the sigmoid activation function in NNs?
-The sigmoid activation function *saturates*, which means that gradient flow can be interrupted during backpropagation, leading to slow training.
-This is a result of the tails of the sigmoid function, which have small derivatives, and how that affects derivatives further back through multiplication thanks to the chain rule.

-It is also computationally faster to compute ReLU gradients than sigmoid gradients, leading to more speed benefits.

-ReLU has also been found, in general, to simply perform better than sigmoid activations in many situations; its adoption has mostly been driven by empirical, rather than theoretical, benefits.

 ### What is data normalization, and why do we need it?
 Data normalization is used to shift and rescale values (perhaps to make feature means 0 and sample variances 1, for example).
 It is useful because it ensures that training is invariant to feature units (feet vs. meters, for instance) and weighs features solely based on their predictive power rather than unit specifics.
 It also can positively impact optimization procedures by affecting the conditioning of the problem.
 Finally, in NNs with sigmoid units, normalization can, early on in training, ensure that activation values remain close to 0 and therefore preserve gradient flow (this insight is what led to batch normalization, which is a more advanced version of the standard data normalization setup).